 UX Design Generates Recommendations

-Good UX design encourages word of mouth recommendations.
+The best web-based UX design encourages word of mouth recommendations.
 The ease of use of a well-designed site or application and the usefulness of it will encourage people to tell others about the product.
 A part of UX design is to make sharing easy.
-A free recommendation from a user is far more powerful than a paid for advertisement.
+A free recommendation from a user is far more powerful than a paid for the advertisement.

 UX Design Reduces Development Costs